Build Single Page Applications using the Django-CMS plugin system

 - Since all the data is stored in JSON, no database migration is required if a field is added, modified or removed from the plugin.

-- Currently Bootstrap-3 and Bootstrap-4 is supported, but other CSS frameworks can be easily added in a pluggable manner.
+- Currently Bootstrap-4 is supported, but other CSS frameworks can be easily added in a pluggable manner.

 - It follows the "batteries included" philosophy, but still remains very modular.